 In summary, the same four sub-sectors continue to represent the greatest levels of activity (social services, health, local development and housing and education and research).
 Given current circumstances, it will come as no surprise that the greatest increase in roles advertised was in the area of Health, up 112.5% versus 2019.

 Looking at the full year then, behind the 558 roles we identified (a 4.5% drop on 2019), there was little in the way of consistency across the different types of roles.
 CEO-level roles increased from 57 to 69, while Fundraising positions fell from 163 to 98.
 The number of roles focus on delivering organisations’ core Service Delivery increased substantially, from 204 to 267, while all other areas, with the notable exception of Finance roles, fell year-on-year.

-What happened within the subsectors of the Not-for-Profit sector?
+What happened within the subsectors of the Nonprofit sector?

 One additional observation relates to the types of organisations recruiting in 2020 versus 2019.
 All the main subsectors were represented in the data captured by 2into3, with consistency across many of these year-on-year.
 Exceptions would include Health, as previously mentioned, as well as some significant increases in activity for organisations within the Local Development & Housing and Social Services subsectors.
 While coming from a smaller scale, the increase from 19 to 28 in the Advocacy, Law & Politics subsector is also worth noting.

 As a team of recruitment professionals, when we reviewed the figures, we were interested in the percentage of organisations that used an external recruiter to assist in their search for these senior roles and noted a decline between 2019 (25%) and 2020 (18%).
 This poses the question why organisations chose to use the services of an external recruiter over managing it internally.